All Episodes

 See, the problem is too many people think we lost it.

-It was a humiliating experience in the U.S. And another reason why we shouldn't use our military very much.
+And another reason why we shouldn't use our military very much.

-Because it it just gives them another bit of ammo to advocate for not using the military, except for meals on wheels type thing.
+See, this is the left loves military failure, particularly when they're not in the White House, because it just gives them another bit of ammo to advocate for not using the military, except for meals on wheels type thing, social experimentation, this kind of thing.

-But military failure, oh, yeah, man.
+But military failure, oh, yeah, man, see, we have no business being around.

-But I just want to play for you 2004 St. Louis presidential debate.
+But I just want to play for you, 2004 St. Louis presidential debate.

 We didn't have enough forces.